jhacksman/MemoryTitan/README.md

    - Processes input sequentially through memory layers
    - Straightforward architecture with good performance
    - Simplest implementation of the three variants

+### LLM Integration

+MemoryTitan integrates with Venice.ai's API to use the deepseek-r1-671b model:

+- Automatically removes the model's `<think></think>` tags
+- Provides a clean interface for generating responses based on retrieved context
+- Handles API authentication and error handling

 ## Advanced Usage